ahilbers/importance_subsampling/README.md

 ### Supplementary material

-- `supplementary_material.pdf`: PDF file with results of applying _importance subsampling_ to the `demand_wind_national_grid.csv` time series data instead of `demand_wind.csv` as in the original paper
+- Additional model output plots, see README inside the directory `supplementary material`.

 ## Requirements & Installation

-Since `main.py`, containing all code, is a short file with only a few functions, it's probably easier to directly copy-paste any relevant code into a personal project as opposed to installing a new module.
+Since `main.py`, containing all code, is a short file with only a few functions, and is tailored to the specific power system model syntax, it's probably easier to fork/copy-paste and edit any relevant code into a personal project as opposed to installing a new module.
 For this reason, this repository does not contain a `setup.py` file.

 Running `main.py` requires:
 - Python modules: